Soccer Serious Foul Play

 - Denying an Obvious Goal-Scoring Opportunity

-Serious foul plays are tackles or violent fouls committed by any outfield player, or even by the goalkeeper.
-This type of play represents a constant worry for the opponents and a bad image for a game that does not tolerate unsportsmanlike or violent behavior.
+Serious foul play is a tackle or violent foul committed by any player, including the goalkeeper.
+This type of tackle represents a danger for opponents and can create a bad image for a game that does not tolerate unsportsmanlike or violent behavior.
 Serious foul plays can also affect the quality of a game if they constantly interrupt the build-up of the opponent’s momentum.

-What are the consequences of a serious foul play in soccer?
+What are the consequences of serious foul play in soccer?

 What are some examples of serious foul play in soccer?

-Serious foul plays are usually the result of factors such as frustration or lack of experience, which are worsened by the score or the game’s situation.
-Losing or being nervous can make players more prone to a violent one or two-legged slide tackle from behind, which are some of the worst types of serious foul play.
+A violent one or two-legged slide tackle from behind are some of the worst types of serious foul play.
 Serious foul plays can also occur when a player elbows an opponent when jumping to head the ball or by a goalkeeper challenging an attacker while trying to avoid a goal.